 4. HOW CAN WE APPLY THE KNOWLEDGE & INSPIRATION TO THE DAILY LIVES OF THOSE WHO SUFFER FROM PD & THEIR CARETAKERS?
-AVROHOM KLIEN cure for Parkinson's disease, there are so many innovations

 My most important takeaway from the WCP is how crucial it is to be proactive about being 'in the know' about all the different studies regarding Parkinson's.
 Whether it is a new or different medication, therapy, exercise or device.
 Something is not working?
 Do your research!
 While there is no current cure for Parkinson's disease, there are so many innovations and methods to help increase the quality of life and manage the symptoms.
 Don't be afraid to go to a different doctor if your neurologist doesn't have enough knowledge or willingness to explore a different path.
 Parkinson's is a very complex disease - there is no one size fits all solution.